xabra/rust_language_reference/Rust Cheatsheet.md

 }
 ```

-In general `for in` loops take an iterator on a collection:
+In general, `for in` loops take an iterator on a collection:

 ```rust
 // Borrow each element leaving collection untouched and available for reuse after the loop.